JasonLocklin/Dissertation/Prisms/Introduction.md

 such as serial visual search [@Morris2004].

-Visual search involves successive steps that make use of several systems, including perceptual judgment of stimulus identity, and, spatial memory of searched locations.
+Visual search involves successive steps that make use of several systems, including both perception and working memory.
 While patients do not seem
 to have trouble discerning the stimulus types used in visual search, eye-tracking research has demonstrated that even young, healthy, individuals can occasionally fixate, or even interact with targets, but still fail to identify them [@Rich2008;
-@Solman2012], highlighting that reduced perceptual judgment can play a role in diminished search performance.
-Diminished performance could also come from the search algorithm itself.
-People do not search targets in a completely random order, necessitating a role for spatial working memory in directing search based on previously visited locations.
-The revisiting behaviour observed when neglect patients perform object cancellation tasks suggests a sub-optimal memory of those locations [@Wojciulik2001; @Husain2001].
+@Solman2012], highlighting that reduced perceptual judgment can play a role in search performance.
+Diminished performance could
+also come from the search algorithm itself.
+People do not search targets in a completely random order, necessitating a role for working memory in directing search based on previously visited locations.
+Patients with neglect often exhibit revisiting behaviors --- returning to previously checked items repeatedly.
+This may be the result of working memory deficits, where patients fail to maintain accurate representations of progress [@Wojciulik2001; @Husain2001].
+The visual search task is both a spatial task and one of serial behavior --- searching from one location to another over time --- and so both the spatial working memory deficits discussed earlier, as well as deficits impacting time perception [@Danckert2007] could account for the behavior.

 [Prisms influence dorsal stream] The reliable effect of prisms on remediating spatial attention deficits, along with the simultaneous